michurin/cnbot/README.md

   Message could be emitted by the bot, not in reply only.
   You are free to send messages from `cron` scripts or other similar places
+- Possibility to drive multiply bots by one process
 - It's based on long polling.
 It means you don't have to have dedicated server, domain, SSL certificate, public IP or DMZ...
   You can run/develop/debug your bot straight from your laptop even behind NATs and firewalls